ivmfnal/metacat/docs/mql.rst

 One of the functions of the Metadata Database is to produce list of files matching a set of crieria specidied by the user.
 The product has its own simple language to write these queries in called MQL (pronpounced: MEE-quel, like "sequel", but with M).
 MQL is a language to describe queries against the metadata database.
 A query produces a set of files.
-The order of files in the returned set is not guaranteed and can not be relied on.
+By deafult, the order of files in the returned set is not guaranteed and can not be relied on.
+See  :ref:`Query Results Ordering <ordering>` below for more details.

 There are 2 classes of queries - file queries and dataset queries.
 File queries return list of files matching specified criteria and dataset queries list datasets.